alistairjoelquinn/sn-typescript/README.md

 As far as possible I've tried to incorporate React-TypeScript best practises as outlined in the [typescript-cheatsheets](https://github.com/typescript-cheatsheets/react) repo on Github.
 This is a community built reference for those using TypeScript.

+Where JSX is returned I have used the .tsx extension.
+VS Code offers more accurate TS support in a React component when the .tsx extension is used.

 ## CSS

 I'll cover this first as it doesn't affect TS and is less important.
 The styling done is relatively basic and not that different to what is in the course material.